KTH/kurs-pm-data-admin-web/README.md

 - `table_default_styles` is to cancel default styles of tables
 - `table_default_attributes` is to make border invisible via `border: '0'`
 - `language` is needed only for Swedish translations: sv_SE.
 Otherwise it is 'null'.
+- `tinymceScriptSrc` path to a local TinyMce js file

 ### Set up your development environment on Windows